AgnitumuS/ubjs/tutorials/database_tuning.md

 To force transaction, please, always use 'SELECT ...
 FOR UPDATE OF ...' instead.
 In any way it is more correct solution when select for update without specifying a table to lock.

-### Nested transactions and savepoints
+### Nested transactions and savepoint
 Nested transactions is not allowed.
 In case transaction is already started, `App.dbStartTransaction` will return false and do nothing.

 However, for Postgres, in case of any error on the DB level connection allows only rollback statement.
-Even if statement execution is wrapped in try..catch in the JS:
+Even if statement execution is wrapped in try...catch in the JS:

 ```javascript
 function testUpdate(ID, code) {